 The recent global pandemic caused by the novel Coronavirus, or COVID-19, has dramatically changed the lives of people all over the world.
 Since March, we’ve been trapped indoors, unable to socialise with our closest friends and family for months, to travel outside of our local communities at times, or even to spend any significant amount of time outdoors without restriction.

 Four weeks before my son is due, my waters begin to leak.
-I drive myself to the hospital, not overly concerned, since I’ve been experiencing mild contractions for a few weeks already, and expect to be told that I am in latent labour, and that my baby will come when he is ready.
-After a few hours sitting alone in the waiting room, I am taken into the antenatal ward, where I am strapped to a machine which monitors foetal movement, and the waters are assessed.
+I drive myself to the hospital, not overly concerned, since I’ve been experiencing mild contractions for a few weeks already, and expect to be told that I am in latent labour and that my baby will come when he is ready.
+After a few hours sitting alone in the waiting room, I am taken into the antenatal ward, where I am strapped to a machine that monitors foetal movement, and the waters are assessed.
 They tell me that I am, as I suspected, in early labour.
 I expect I’ll be allowed to go home, to continue as I have been until the baby is more properly on his way, but they tell me that this isn’t an option.
 They tell me that I must go to a different hospital, an hour away from home, where the facilities for premature births are better.
-I had been dreading this, had been silently begging the baby to stay put for another week so that I could have him at my local hospital, close to home and in a ward I am familiar with.
-I contact my husband, who works in the hospital’s Medical Assessment Unit, and meet him in the corridor where I rest my head on his chest and cry, realising that we will be parents very soon, whether or not we feel ready.
+I had been dreading this, had been silently begging the baby to stay put for another week so that I could have him at my local hospital, close to home and in the award, I am familiar with.
+I contact my husband, who works in the hospital’s Medical Assessment Unit and meet him in the corridor where I rest my head on his chest and cry, realising that we will be parents very soon, whether or not we feel ready.

-In the ambulance (which I am adamant I don’t need, but am made to ride in as a precaution), the contractions become stronger.
+In the ambulance (which I am adamant I don’t need but am made to ride in as a precaution), the contractions become stronger.
 It’s almost as though I’ve given my body permission to begin labour, or given my baby permission to begin his journey, now that the hospital has confirmed what I have suspected for weeks.
 When we arrive at the other hospital, I am nervous.
 My planned midwife-led delivery, involving a birthing pool, low lighting, candles and music, has been replaced by the stark reality of a brightly lit ward, unfamiliar faces half-hidden behind masks, and the smell of antiseptic.

 My husband, who has stopped at home to collect my overnight bag, meets me at the door to the ward and hands over my things.
 I let him hold me for a brief moment, knowing that the next time we see each other will be when I am deemed by hospital staff to be in ‘active labour’, which could be in as little as a few hours time, or as far away as a few weeks.
 Oxytocin and endorphins are natural painkillers known to ease the transition between the latent stage and first stage of labour; in other words, the support of a loved one can help a woman to move from the early stages to active labour much more comfortably and quickly.

-Despite this, I spend the night alone, labouring slowly and steadily throughout, trying to focus on the positive affirmations I have practiced, and stave off any fear about delivering a premature baby and the complications this could entail.
+Despite this, I spend the night alone, labouring slowly and steadily throughout, trying to focus on the positive affirmations I have practised, and stave off any fear about delivering a premature baby and the complications this could entail.
 I keep in touch with my friends via our Facebook group chat, updating them on the progress of the surges.
 I watch Netflix on my phone screen and listen to trolleys moving up and down the corridor, eliciting a sound reminiscent of ‘The Wheelers’ from the 1985 movie Return to Oz.
 I don’t sleep, not even for a moment.

 The next morning, my waters break fully.
 The surges become too powerful and regular for me to keep in contact with anyone, so my phone is put away.
 I try to butter a slice of toast someone has brought and left beside the bed, knowing I’ll need the energy, but I can barely take a bite before another surge begins.
 I am left like this for hours, entirely alone except for a midwife who occasionally pops in to make brief observations.
-I never see more than half of her face – her smile is hidden by fabric.
+I never see more than half of her face – her smile is hidden by the fabric.
 I am told my husband cannot join me until I am moved to the Labour Ward, so I allow the midwife to perform an internal examination.
-Despite my resolution to avoid any IEs, I know I will be moved more quickly if the medical team can determine that I am 4cm dilated (an arbitrary measurement which amounts to absolutely nothing in regards to how a labour will progress), and at this point, my desire to have somebody, anybody, at my side far outweighs my previous reluctance to have a hand thrust into my cervix between intense surges.
+Despite my resolution to avoid any IEs, I know I will be moved more quickly if the medical team can determine that I am 4cm dilated (an arbitrary measurement which amounts to absolutely nothing in regards to how labour will progress), and at this point, my desire to have somebody, anybody, at my side far outweighs my previous reluctance to have a hand thrust into my cervix between intense surges.

 When he slips into the world, my son is a decent weight – 6lbs and 5oz at four weeks early.
 Nonetheless, a few complications related to his preterm birth mean that he has to stay in the Special Care Baby Unit (SCBU) for a week, while I stay on the postnatal ward to be near him.
 This means a week in hospital with no visitors – no family, no friends, and no one allowed to meet my son.
 No one to hold my hand while I weep with exhaustion.
 Again, I send photos and videos, chat to friends using FaceTime, trying to find quiet corners where I can do this without being overheard.